d3lu/burp-extension/README.md

 # burp-extension
-A custom extension of Burp Suite.
+A custom extension of Burp Suite [Gray Hat Python].